 The parking lot that is adjacent to the Main Entrance is primarily used for staff.
 However, there are several spaces for visitors.
-If you are dropping-off or picking-up your child for the before school or after school programs, please use the front doors nearest the Cafetorium for entrance.
+If you are dropping-off or picking-up your child for the before school or after school programs, please use the outdoor entrance to the Cafetorium.